Lakshya-Chauhan/Automatic-Chess.com-Cheats/README.md

 6. **Randomized Move Timing (Optional):**

 * Use time.sleep() to introduce random delays between program moves, reducing suspicion.
-* Consider an inverse time relationship: Longer opponent moves lead to faster program moves. <br>
+* Consider an inverse time relationship: Longer opponent moves lead to faster program moves.

 ****Notes:****

 * This is not recommended as it disrupts fair play.
-* Chess.com has anti-cheating measures in place. <br>
+* Chess.com has anti-cheating measures in place.

 **Additional Tips:**

 * Focus on improving your chess skills instead of using cheats.